aksommerville/fullmoon4/README.md

 ## TODO Platform and tooling, should complete before diving into full maps

 - [ ] Settings menu.
-- [x] Data editor improvements.
-- - [x] Home page ...Shortcuts menu does everything we need.
-- - [x] MapAllUi: Point out neighbor mismatches.
-- - [x] MapAllUi: React to Demo/Full switch.
-- - [x] Delete maps (and resources in general) ...whatever, deleting them from your terminal is not so painful
-- [x] Build-time support for enums and such?
-Thinking FMN_SPRITE_STYLE_ especially, it's a pain to add one. ...wise, but at this point why bother
-- [x] Rekajigger Constants.js, use actual inlinable constants.
 - [ ] Map dark, indoors, blowback...
 Can we make a "map flags" field to contain these?
 - [ ] verify: analyze map songs, ensure no map could have a different song depending on entry point
 - [ ] verify: Check neighbor edges cell by cell (be mindful of firewall).
 Open no-neighbor edges must have blowback.